niemopen/niem-naming-design-rules/ndr6-outline.md

 | isDeprecated | DeprecatedIndicator | True for a deprecated schema component; that is, a component that is provided, but the use of which is not recommended. | 0..1 | - | xs:boolean |
 | ns | Namespace | The namespace of a data model component. | 1 | - | NamespaceType |

-**Rule 4-6:** The name of a component object MUST end in "Type" if and only if it is a Class object.
+**Rule 4-4 (CMF,XSD)(Constraint):** The language name for the first instance of the *documentation* property in any Namespace or Component object MUST be `en-US`.

 ## 4.4 Class class

 A Class object represents an object class in a NIEM model.
 For example, `nc:PersonType` is a Class object in the NIEM Core model.

+A Class object also represents an association class in a NIEM model.
+An association is a specific relationship between objects.
+Associations are used when a simple NIEM property is insufficient to model the relationship clearly, or to model properties of the relationship itself.
+An association class is distinguished by its name (ending in "AssociationType").

 <center>
   <figure class="image">